ZevEisenberg/swift-style-guide/README.md

 ### Empty lines

+#### No:

+* Don't use empty lines as padding for bodies of methods and nested types.
+* There should be no empty lines before ending braces of types and functions.

+#### Yes:

-* Use single empty lines sparingly to separate code where it improves readability.
+* Use single empty lines sparingly to separate code into logical chunks.
 * `// MARK: -` sections should have 2 empty lines above their declaration.
-* When declaring `classes`, `structs`, `enums`, `protocols` and `extensions` in global scope, separate them from other code by 2 empty lines.
+* When declaring `classes`, `structs`, `enums`, `protocols` in global scope, separate them from other code by 2 empty lines.

 ### Extensions